mapbox/mapbox-gl-compare/README.md

 var container = '#comparison-container';

 new mapboxgl.Compare(before, after, container, {
+  mode: 'slider', // Optional.
+Set the mode, defaults to slider.
   mousemove: true, // Optional.
 Set to true to enable swiping during cursor movement.
-  orientation: 'vertical' // Optional.
+  orientation: 'vertical', // Optional.
 Sets the orientation of swiper to horizontal or vertical, defaults to vertical });
 ```